Rosita311/portfolio/README.md

 Except for this stem.
 Today I have written down my plans in this README file and created a repository on [GitHub](https://github.com/Rosita311/portfolio) , so that I can keep all the info on GitHub.

 ### Wireframe your website (start 7/6/2021)
 I would like to use Adobe XD to Wireframe my website.
 If this does not work, i'll use paper and a pencil.
-I am reading and using a [Toturial about Adobe XD](https://www.adobe.com/products/xd/learn/design/productivity/how-to-wireframe-xd.html) to learn more about Adobe XD and make the Wireframe.
+I am reading and using a [Tutorial about Adobe XD](https://www.adobe.com/products/xd/learn/design/productivity/how-to-wireframe-xd.html) to learn more about Adobe XD and make the wireframe.

 ### Create files and deploy it Locally (start 14/6/2021)